jacobricktified/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script moving the the file betty from /tmp/ to /tmp/my_first_directory.
+script of deleting file betty